-As a result, the use of personal pronouns in Japanese varies depending on the situation in which the person is speaking and the attributes that s/he wishes to possess (like masculinity, power, confidence, intimidation, etc.).
+As a result, the use of personal pronouns in Japanese varies depending on the situation in which the person is speaking and the attributes to possess (like masculinity, power, confidence, intimidation, etc.).
 In official and casual settings, “I” and “me” will sound different.
 On their online pages, people even state their preferred pronouns.

 Otherwise, a male character will speak in a female tone, and a female character will speak in a male voice.
 This makes the game uninteresting to play in Japanese.

 Japanese strings are often shorter than English strings, but their transliteration length is longer, which might cause complications in mobile game localization.
 Regarding Japanese game localization, transliteration is rather popular.